-The divided co-ownership of an immovable is not necessarily destined to last forever.
-The termination of the co-ownership, and by the same token the dissolution and liquidation of the syndicate, is a question that will eventually arise for some co-ownerships.
-Furthermore, its termination is governed by articles 1108 and 1109 of the Civil Code of Québec, which refer to the rules applicable to legal persons concerning their liquidation.The question of putting an end to your co-ownership may one day arise.
+The divided co-ownership of a building is not necessarily intended to last for eternity.
+The end of the co-ownership, and therefore the dissolution and liquidation of the syndicate, is justifiable, for various reasons.
+The dissolution of a co-ownership leads to a liquidation process.
+This process is regulated by articles 1108 and 1109 of the Civil Code of Québec, which refer to the rules applicable to legal persons concerning their liquidation.The question of putting an end to your co-ownership may one day arise.
 There are therefore various questions to be asked about this approach.
 What are the reasons for terminating a co-ownership?
 What are the modalities and consequences of a dissolution?
 Answers in this fact sheet!

 The meeting of co-owners is the gathering of all the co-owners, to make the decisions necessary for the sustainability of the building and the proper functioning of the co-ownership.
 It is one of the two decision-making bodies of the syndicate.
 This should be held at least once a year, but it can take place as often as necessary.
 You should be aware that co-ownership life implies that the co-owners or their representatives meet, occasionally, to discuss and vote upon important decisions.
 This must be done at meetings of co-owners, where the members of the syndicate can make their voice heard by exercising their right to vote.
-Their conduct obeys certain rules of form and content.
-An overview of the various specific aspects of General Meetings of the co-owners
+Their conduct obeys certain rules of form and substance.
+An overview of the various specific aspects of meetings of co-owners.